dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 any PC or SBC (Raspberry, Odroid..) running Ubuntu (or compatible like Mint ...)

 for WB-transponder:
-due to the high sampling rate of 10MS/s you need a PC (Intel/AMD).
+due to the high sampling rate of 10MS/s you need a PC (Intel/AMD) or a fast SBC like the Odroid-N2, Odroid XU4 or Raspberry PI 4.
-The only SBC that is able to handle the load is the Odroid-N2.

 This software can be started twice (for NB and WB) on the same computer.